codesmash77/Tetris/README.md

 mount c: c:\Desktop\Tetris
 c:

-4- Now to run the code, run DOSBOX 0.74 and type nasm tetris.asm -o tetris.com
+4- Now to run/compile the code, run DOSBOX 0.74 and type:

+nasm tetris.asm -o tetris.com

-To run the stop watch, type:
+5- To run the Tertris game, type:

 tetris.com

-To examine step by step working of the code, type afd tetris.com
+6- To examine step by step working of the code, type:

+afd tetris.com